gonznm/lullaby-generation-spanish/README.md

 After that, we used a separated notebook to generate the lullabies.
 This way, and with the help of Colaboratory, the model can be used as a 'blackbox' by people who are not used to read/manipulate code.
 - [Lullaby Lyrics Generation](https://colab.research.google.com/drive/1hhUn6yE_FYYczgtrDNRM-dRLGAI2BCem?usp=sharing)

+## Help
+If any help is required contact to:
+- flgavilanez@gmail.com
+- gonznm@gmail.com